 - National Emphasis Program (NEP): Trenching and Excavation

 Purpose: To establish a National Emphasis program for the programmed safety inspection of trenching and excavation operations.

 - Scaffolds in Construction

-Purpose: This instruction establishes inspection procedures and provides clarification to ensure uniform enforcement of the scaffold standards
+Purpose: This instruction establishes inspection procedures and provides clarification to ensure uniform enforcement of the scaffold standards for construction.

 - Steel Erection Standards for Construction